Rafase282/SlackNPodio/README.md

 If you want to contribute to the project, you have to keep in mind certain guidelines.

 1. We use as much functional programming as possible.
 Try to use pure functions whenever possible.
 This means the functions do one thing and one thing only.
 However, in some cases that will not be the case, you might have to call another function to get a value inside another and so on.
-2. Functions that require interaction with the Podio API or Slack API must go on the `bot/bot.js` file.
+2. Functions that require interaction with the Podio API must go on the `bot/bot.js` file.
+3. Functions that require interaction with the slack api must go on the `bot/slack.js` file.
-3. Functions that do not interact with podio or slack directly, but rather an object or other data is a "helper function" and must go on `bot/helper.js`.
+4. Functions that do not interact with podio or slack directly, but rather an object or other data is a "helper function" and must go on `bot/helper.js`.
-4. For every function you create, please also create a suitable test for it at `test/test-bot.js`.
+5. For every function you create, please also create a suitable test for it at `test/test-bot.js`.
 We also provide sample Podio API responses in case you need to work with it.
-5. Please provide proper documentation for the function.
+6. Please provide proper documentation for the function.

   ```javascript
   /**